nepalez/dry-memoizer/README.md

 ### Dry::Memoizer.immutable

-This module defines `let` helper differently.
-Instead of providing a memoizer, it executes the block at the end of the inializer and assigns the result to attribute.
+Using the same syntax, this module defines `let` helper differently.

-After initialization it freezes an instance deeply using the [ice_nine][ice_nine] gem.
+Instead of providing a memoizer, it executes the block at the end of the initializer and assigns the result to corresponding attribute.

 ```ruby
 require 'dry-initializer'